rootscript/FT232H-diagrams/README.md

 # FT232H-diagrams
 Just some working diagrams to help with setting up circuits with the FT232H breakout board.
-I've read so any tutorials that would greatly benefit from some clear diagrams with some concise notes (Similar to 'Quick Setup Guides & revision cards etc...
+I've read so many tutorials that would greatly benefit from some clear diagrams with some concise notes (Similar to 'Quick Setup Guides & revision cards etc...
 A picture speaks a thousand words).

 I'm using the FT232H board with Mac OS X 10.10.4 and the system version of Python which is Python 2.7.6.

-The FT232H board has GPIO, SPI, and I2C connections, and I will be documenting my attempts to connect to these types of devices.
+The FT232H board has GPIO, SPI, and I2C connections, and I will be documenting my attempts to connect to these types of devices to drive LEDs, motors etc... and read data from sensors, switches, xyz etc...

 ####SPI:
 - Connect to `NeoPixels` via `SPI` (completed, but still need to document & create diagrams/photos).